supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-04.md

 1. Once the restore operation is complete, navigate to the **WebVM1** blade in the Azure portal, and **Start** the VM.

 1. Wait for the VM to start, then return to your browser tab showing the Contoso application with missing images.
 Hold down `CTRL` and select **Refresh** to reload the page.
-The application is displayed with the images restored, showing the restore from backup has been successful.
+The application is displayed with the images restored, showing the restore from the backup has been successful.
 (As an optional step, you can also open a Bastion connection to the VM and check the deleted .PNG files have been restored.)

      ![](images/iaas-image79.png)